-During James's residence, Lamb House became the centre of a literary circle, and famous guests included HG Wels, Rudyard Kipling, GK Cheterton, and Hilaire Beloc.
+During James's residence, Lamb House became the centre of a literary circle, and famous guests included HG Wells, Rudyard Kipling, GK Chesterton, and Hilaire Belloc.
 James so loved the house that when he fell mortally ill in London in 1916 he asked to be taken to Rye.
-Unfortunately he was too ill to be moved.
+Unfortunately, he was too weak to be moved.

-Today the house is preserved as it might have appeared during James's lifetiime, with personal mementos, photographs, and furnishings.
+Today the house is preserved as it might have appeared during James's lifetime, with personal mementoes, photographs, and furnishings.

-Photos are copyright of their respective owners, republished with gratitude under a Creative Commons license
+Image of the Lamb House gardens is (c) Oast House Archives, republished with gratitude under a Creative Commons license